 3. Decide employee rewards

 Rewards largely increase the likelihood of employees in getting involved in a workplace wellness program.
 It’s simple to reward individuals who already follow a healthy lifestyle.
-The real challenge is to inspire and motivate those who don’t, and the ones who are probably employing health care services on reactive basis, rather than preventive basis.
+The real challenge is to inspire and motivate those who don’t, and the ones who are probably employing health care services on a reactive basis, rather than a preventive basis.
 There are various forms of rewards like points that can be exchanged for goods, celebrating accomplishments, gifts, or monetary rewards.

 4. Write and communicate your wellness policy

-Your policy must embrace your company’s intent, rewards system, the level of involvement, combined with an acknowledgment of legal considerations.
+Your policy must embrace your company’s intent, rewards system, the level of involvement, combined with an acknowledgement of legal considerations.
 By detailing the level of involvement of your organization, employees recognize what they can expect from the program and what types of events and activities the organization will be sponsoring.

 The bottom line is, that these programs must motivate employees towards wellness.
 High employee job satisfaction, enhanced morale, less presenteeism, and absenteeism can really help improve your organization in numerous ways.